Street drugs imply illegal drugs that can only be found on the

 inner cities where drug dealers hang around the schools and playgrounds.

-Street drugs are now in the suburbs, the playing fields, the high-rise
+These drugs are now in the suburbs, the playing fields, the high-rise

 office buildings, the small business cubicles and in the home.